MeeFoundation/docs/src/Use_cases.md

 ## Intrinsic

-These use cases would be supported natively by the agent app and its associated browser extension.
+These use cases could be supported natively by the agent app and its associated browser extension.

+### Login

+We called this section "login" yet the use cases here support a one click interaction that simultaneously creates a new account (if it doesn't already exist) and logs the user in.
+So it should be called something like signin/up.

+#### OpenID

+##### Use case #1: Connect-with-Mee SIOP

+Allows the user to signin/up to websites and apps that support a Mee-specific variant of the OpenID Connect [SIOPv2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) protocol standard.
+The variation introduces a Mee-specific button on the relying party site/app called "Connect with Mee" that includes a universal link to the agent running on iOS rather than relying on SIOP discovery.
+The user can signin/up without requiring a password, and without being tracked by third-parties (e.g. Google, Apple, Facebook, etc.).
+Another advantage of Connect-with-Mee is that if the user doesn't have an agent installed, they are automatically redirected to the App Store where they can download it.

+We plan to implement this use case in v1 of the agent.

+##### Use case #2: Standard SIOPv2

+Allows the user to signin/up to websites and apps that support the OpenID Connect [SIOPv2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) protocol.
+The user can signin/up without requiring a password, and without being tracked by third-parties (e.g. Google, Apple, Facebook, etc.).

 ### P2P Messaging

-Allows the user to chat with other agent users.
+Allows the user to chat with other agent users peer-to-peer without having to trust or rely on centralized servers.

 ### Global Privacy Control

-Allows the agent user to automatically signal their intent that website should not sell my data to third-parties using the https://globalprivacycontrol.org standard.
+Allows the agent user to automatically signal their intent that websites should not sell their data to third-parties using the [GPC](https://globalprivacycontrol.org) standard.

-### Third-party Cookies
+### Third-party Cookie Deletion

 Allows the user to choose to automatically delete third-party cookies from the user's browser.
 Requires Mee Browser Extension (MBX).

 ### Browser Privacy Assistant

-Looks at the user's browser settings (e.g. Google location tracking, history), makes recommendations on settings changes to enhance privacy and implements these changes.
+Looks at the user's browser settings (e.g. Google location tracking, history), makes recommendations on settings changes to enhance privacy, and applies these changes.

 ### Digital Wallet

-Credit/Debit Card
+#### Credit/Debit Card

-Tickets/Boarding Passes
+#### Tickets/Boarding Passes

-Travel/Loyalty Cards
+#### Travel/Loyalty Cards

-Cryptocurrency/NFTs
+#### Cryptocurrency/NFTs

-Driver's Licenses
+#### Driver's Licenses

-Digital ID Cards
+#### Digital ID Cards

+##### Use case #1

+Scenario:

+- A business entity (issuer) in Japan that today makes plastic employer-issued id cards would like to become digital and issue them as VCs into a wallet
+- The employer business entity (verifier) wants to allow the employee to login to enterprise systems using this VC
+- A newspaper entity (another verifier) wishes to rely on this same employee id VC to authorize access to certain pages of a newspaper site with news related to the employer entity OR if there is a corporate subscription, in which case all the pages will be available

+To implement this the agent could support:

+- SD-JWT based VC issuance, according to OpenID VC Issuance spec.

+- SD-JWT based VC presentation according to OpenID VC presentation spec.

+- Ability to store VCs and select etc. with a friendly UI

-Digital Car and Room Keys
+#### Digital Car and Room Keys

-PassKeys
+#### PassKeys

 #### Password Manager